-• The Subject Property has included various automotive and/or industrial occupants for several decades; however, records regarding operations onsite are limited.
-Drains and sinks were observed in the buildings which may have received discharges of petroleum products and/or hazardous chemicals.
-Additionally, the Subject Property appears to have been equipped with multiple septic systems.
+• The Subject Property has included various automotive occupants for several decades; however, records regarding operations onsite are limited.
+While the existing office does not appear to include plumbing or floor drains, an apparent wash pad was observed.
+The wash pad was observed to contain a drain; however, the discharge point of this drain is unknown.
+The Subject Property was historically developed with other structures and detailed records of those operations were not identified.
+The parcel was reportedly equipped with at least one septic system.
 Therefore, the possibility that onsite drains and septic systems have been used for the disposal of petroleum products, degreasers, other automotive fluids, and associated contaminated wastewater cannot be ruled out.